Introduction: Why CSS Organization Matters

 4. Better Component Reusability

 BEM encourages thinking in terms of reusable components rather than page-specific styles.
-This approach aligns perfectly with modern component-based frameworks like React, Vue, and Angular.
+Our component-oriented approach aligns perfectly with modern component-based frameworks like React, Vue, and Angular.
+Because Blocks are self-contained and free of positional dependencies, the same component can appear in a sidebar, a dashboard, or a notification without any CSS changes.

 5. Easier Maintenance

 When it comes time to update your application, BEM's structured approach makes it easier to identify which CSS classes affect which components.
-This reduces the risk of unintended side effects when making changes.
+Clear class-to-component mapping reduces the risk of unintended side effects when making changes.

 How to Implement BEM in Your Projects